-CMMC CERTIFICATION: HOW CONTRACTORS CAN ADHERE TO NEW PRIVACY STANDARDS
+CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

-It’s been said that the only thing that is constant is change.
+It’s been said that the only thing that’s constant is change.
 This is definitely true when it comes to the world of cybersecurity.

-If you’re an existing DoD contractor, then you’ve probably achieved Defense Federal Acquisition Regulation Supplement (DFARS) compliance by now.
-But did you know that DoD is now requiring all contractors to pass the Cybersecurity Maturity Model Certification (CMMC)?
+If you’re an existing DoD contractor, then you’ve hopefully achieved Defense Federal Acquisition Regulation Supplement (DFARS) compliance and are familiar with the Cybersecurity Maturity Model Certification, or CMMC, framework.

 As the threat landscape continues to evolve, hackers and scammers grow bolder to obtain confidential data.
 Cybercriminals have targeted and continue to target the Defense Industrial Base (DIB) sector, as well as the Department of Defense’s (DoD) supply chain in the hopes of stealing vital intellectual property and sensitive information.

 This climate prompted the DoD to create the original CMMC framework to bolster security, and subsequent feedback from stakeholders initiated the creation of the new CMMC 2.0 model.
 Reactive measures are no longer enough to protect your organization and the data in its care.
 The new framework is a certification procedure designed to assure the DoD that DIB contractors are capable of protecting sensitive information such as Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).